vuejs/v2.vuejs.org/src/v2/cookbook/practical-use-of-scoped-slots.md

 </GoogleMapLoader>
 ```

-After doing that even though the `google` and `map` props does not exist in the `VesselsGoogleMap` scope, the component has access to them and we can use them in the template.
+After doing that even though the `google` and `map` props does not exist in the `TravelMap` scope, the component has access to them and we can use them in the template.

 Yeah, ok, but why would I do things like that, what is the use of all that?